 The second most common student question/concern/insight is, “Wait, what if I do very poorly on the summative?
 Will I have a chance to revise it?”
 The short answer is, “Yes.”
 The long answer is that students will have an appropriate, responsible time window to revise the entire summative assessment or just parts of their summative assessment.
 However, the “ticket” to do the revision of the summative is 100% completion of ALL formatives.
 In other words, in order to have the chance to revise the summative, students need to have had completed all of the formatives that lead up to the summative.
 In other words, while there is not academic reward for “doing work,” doing the work will allow a student the opportunity to revise any or all parts of the summative assessment.
 Students that do not have 100% completion of the formatives before summative assessment day will not be allowed to revise.
 In this way, students need to see the long term impact of their actions each day to prepare for the future.

+The goal is that each student’s grade is not a reflection of him/her “playing school” and just “trying his/her best,” but is an accurate picture of his/her skills in English language arts.

 Yes, this is different.
 Yes, this requires a change in the way students think about school.
 However, based on research, experience, and comments from former students, I am confident that Standards Based Learning is the most effective grading system for my students.